Mexican Grass Tree: Spectacular Accent Plant

 Should You Fertilize?

 There is no need to fertilize Mexican grass tree, it will get all the nutrients it needs from the surrounding desert soil.
-But if you keep it in a pot, fertilize lightly a few times a year when it’s actively growing.
+But if you grow one in a pot, lightly fertilize it a few times a year when it’s actively growing.

 How to Prune

 Mexican grass tree should not be pruned, but you may want to remove lower leaves as they die.
 You can do this any time of year.
-But you can choose not to trim them and let them form an interesting-looking “grass skirt”.
+But you can also forgo trimming them and let them form an interesting-looking “grass skirt”.
 The choice is yours.

-The only other pruning task you may need to do is to remove spent flower stalks.
+The only other pruning task you’ll need to do is to remove spent flower stalks.

 mexican grass tree flower stalk